Holomorphic parabolic geometries on smooth projective varieties: Flag varieties

 be the character which is the sum of all \(P\)-maximal roots in simple factor number \(j\). \begin{lemma} For every character \(\chi\) of \(P\), there are unique rational numbers \(a_j\) so that

-is a character perpendicular to all \(P\)-compact, \(P\)-maximal and \(P\)-minimal roots. \end{lemma} \begin{proof} The characters of \(P\) are trivial on the semisimple Levi factor of \(P\), and on the unipotent radical, hence reduce to the center of the reductive Levi factor, i.e. to the quotient of the Cartan subalgebra of \(P\) by the Cartan subalgebra of the \(P\)-compact roots, i.e. of \(G_0\).
+is a character perpendicular to all \(P\)-compact, \(P\)-maximal and \(P\)-minimal roots. \end{lemma} \begin{proof} Clearly we can assume that \((X,G)\) is irreducible.
+Let

+be the character which is the sum of all \(P\)-maximal roots.
+The characters of \(P\) are trivial on the semisimple Levi factor of \(P\), and on the unipotent radical, hence reduce to the center of the reductive Levi factor, i.e. to the quotient of the Cartan subalgebra of \(P\) by the Cartan subalgebra of the \(P\)-compact roots, i.e. of \(G_0\).
 So these characters belong to the weight lattice of the Cartan subgroup of \(P\).
 For any compact root \(\beta\),

 But then

 so \(\chi\) is perpendicular to all \(P\)-compact roots, hence invariant under reflection in all \(P\)-compact roots.